groundsgg/.github/cla.md

 ## 6. No Obligation

-Scelus Development (Lukas Jost) is not obligated to accept, merge, or distribute any Contribution.
+The Project Maintainer is not obligated to accept, merge, or distribute any Contribution.

+## 7. Change of Project Maintainer

+The Project Maintainer may be changed, transferred, or assigned at any time without notice or consent from Contributors.
+All rights and obligations granted under this Agreement will automatically transfer to the new Project Maintainer.
+Contributors agree that their Contributions may be used, maintained, and distributed by any future Project Maintainer of the Project.

-## 7. Disclaimer of Warranty
+## 8. Disclaimer of Warranty

 All Contributions are provided "AS IS", without warranties or conditions of any kind.

-## 8. Governing Law
+## 9. Governing Law

 This Agreement shall be governed by the laws of the Federal Republic of Germany, excluding conflict-of-law rules.

-## 9. Acceptance
+## 10. Acceptance

 By submitting a Contribution to the Project, you agree to the terms of this Contributor License Agreement.